sql-machine-learning/elasticdl/docs/designs/ps_design.md

 Workers will pull all non-embedding parameters before a forward pass.

-For embedding parameter, until the model runs into a embedding layer, can we get the item id input of this embedding layer.
+For an embedding table parameter, until the model runs into a embedding layer, can we get the item id input of this embedding layer.
 Then, the embedding layer will pull needed embedding vectors from the corresponding PS pods within its `call` method.

 ### Push Gradients